LDeng928/chinnook_SQL_Practice/README.md

 # SQL_exercise
-This repository contains SQL exercises for Data Bootcamp
+This repository contains SQL exercises and solutions for Data Bootcamp.